Cimpress-MCP/gosecret/readme.md

 ##### How It Works

 Imagine that you have a file called `config.json`, and this file contains some secure data, such as DB connection strings, but that most data can be world readable.
-You would use `gocrypt` to encrypt the private fields with a specific key and install that key on your target systems.
+You would use `gocrypt` to encrypt the private fields with a specific key.
 You can then check that version of `config.json` into git and move it around the network using `git2consul`.  `fsconsul` will detect the encrypted portion of the file and automatically decrypt it provided that the encryption key is present on the target machine.

 ##### License